Skip to content

 How do we interpret the normal capnogram?

 The normal shape of the capnogram waveform is almost rectangular in appearance.
-It is composed of four main phases that illustrate the movement of carbon dioxide in our airways and alveoli.
+It comprises four main phases that illustrate the movement of carbon dioxide in our airways and alveoli.

-Phase 2 (the pink line): At the beginning of expiration, exhaled CO2 rapidly rises and so does the slope of the capnogram.
-CO2 travels from the alveoli through the bronchi and trachea (the conducting airways) where gas is present but not able to be exchanged (anatomical dead space).
+Phase 2 (the pink line): At the beginning of expiration, exhaled CO2 rapidly rises, and so does the slope of the capnogram.
+CO2 travels from the alveoli through the bronchi and trachea (the conducting airways), where gas is present but cannot be exchanged (anatomical dead space).
 The speed at which the CO2 is exhaled determines the slope of this part of the curve.

-Phase 3 (the red line): This phase is the alveolar plateau.
-The gently sloping plateau represents late expiration where alveolar gas which is rich in CO2 is detected.
-The angle between phase 2 and phase 3 is called the Alpha Angle, the change from airway gas to alveolar gas.
+Phase 3 (the red line) is the alveolar plateau.
+The gently sloping plateau represents late expiration, when alveolar gas rich in CO2 is detected.
+The angle between phase 2 and phase 3 is called the Alpha Angle, which represents the change from airway to alveolar gas.
 The value at the end of the slope is called the End-Tidal CO2 (ETCO2), the maximal expired CO2 concentration.
 The ETCO2 is the numeric value on the monitor and is normally 4.5-6 kPa (35 – 45 mmHg).

-Phase 4 also known as phase 0 (the yellow line): During this phase, CO2 values drop sharply as inspiration begins.
+Phase 4, also known as phase 0 (the yellow line), is when CO2 values drop sharply as inspiration begins.

 A pictorial represenation of the normal capnograph waveform